robotics102/um-f25/syllabus.md

 IMPORTANT: Do not modify the directory structure in the template code.
 Repositories that do not follow the directory structure will not be graded.

-### Lecture Review Questions

-Each flipped classroom lecture will have questions review questions to answer.
-These lecture review questions serve as pre-class preparation for an upcoming class meeting.
-Completion of these lecture review questions is due by the start of the class meeting.
-For lecture review questions assigned for a class meeting, the percentage of the credit granted depends the correctness of the responses to the questions and the time of submission:

-- Full credit: submission prior to the start of the class period
-- 80%: submission prior to 11:59pm of the day of the class period
-- 60%: submission prior to due date of the project module associated with the lecture
-- 50%: submission prior to the final grading deadline for the semester

----

 ### Late and Regrading Policy